ADHD Hobbies and Interests

 TAKE THE FREE TEST

-Here's the life cycle of interest when it comes to having hobbies with ADHD:
+Here's a breakdown of the typical life cycle of interest when it comes to hobbies and ADHD. 👇

 Curiosity